-Despite his short time in Tallahassee, Snider had coached numerous players who are now listed on FSU’s single-season top 10 list in many categories.
-Maddie O’Brien set school records in home runs (24), walks (56), RBI (83) and slugging percentage (.942) in 2014 on her way to being an NFCA First Team All-American and the ACC Player of the Year.
+Despite his short time in Tallahassee, Snider had coached numerous players who are now listed on FSU's single-season top 10 list in many categories.
+Maddie O'Brien set school records in home runs (24), walks (56), RBI (83) and slugging percentage (.942) in 2014 on her way to being an NFCA First Team All-American and the ACC Player of the Year.
 Courtney Senas added 15 home runs, 57 RBI and tied Tiffani Brown with 65 runs scored.
-In all, seven of the top eight home run, the top four walk, four of the top six RBI and three of the top seven run totals in Florida State single-season history have come from players coached by Snider since 2012.
+In all, eight of the top nine home run, the top five walk, the top six RBI and four of the top six run totals in Florida State single-season history have come from players coached by Snider since 2012.

 The success in 2014 only built upon the foundation laid in 2013 that set school marks for home runs (60), RBIs (316) and slugging percentage (.476).
 In no way was the offense one-dimensional, as the Seminoles also posted a .292 batting average and recorded 156 extra base hits, just two shy of the program record at the time.

 Snider helped accomplish so much success at the plate despite being without three key everyday players who were out with season-ending injuries early in the year.
 Known as a tradition-rich program with enormous pitching feats, Snider helped give a vital boost to the Seminole bats that helped carry the team along with good pitching in 2013 and watched three position players in Senas, freshman Victoria East and Bullock earn All-ACC selections.